mariorod98/ObsidianVault/🌳 The Forest/UE4 Delegates and events.md

 ```

-3. Broadcast the event to call all the binded functions.
+3. Execute the event to call all the binded functions.
 ```cpp
 // InventoryComponent.cpp
 void UInventoryComponent::AddRupees(int rupees)